Makr91/zoneweaver/docs/guides/backend-integration.md

 # Backend Integration
 {: .no_toc }

-This guide covers connecting ZoneWeaver frontend to WebHyve backend servers for zone management functionality.
+This guide covers connecting ZoneWeaver frontend to ZoneWeaver-API backend servers for zone management functionality.

 ## Table of contents
 {: .no_toc .text-delta }